masterghost2002/NoteWoven/README.md

 # NoteWovenPrerequisites

-Welcome to NoteWoven, an open-source note-taking and to-do app inspired by the functionality of Notion and Trello.
+Welcome to NoteWoven, an open-source and self hosted note-taking and to-do app inspired by the functionality of Notion and Trello.
 NoteWoven seamlessly combines the flexibility of note-taking with the organization of task management, all in a sleek, user-friendly interface.

 ## Features
 - **Note-Taking**: Capture your thoughts, meeting notes, and research in a beautifully organized space.